Happy National Ice Cream Month!

 I know, it sounds like another celebration made up by an industry — but Congress and President Ronald Reagan declared it in 1984.
 So, this is the officially government-sanctioned month to party with frozen dairy.

-While the survey is silly, it sure made me want some ice cream – and it reminded me of the time when I made my own in a middle-school science class.
-Back then, we used a method similar to The Kitchn.com’s bag method, but I figured there had to be a simpler way.
-After running across Thomas Jefferson’s handwritten recipe for vanilla ice cream archived by the Library of Congress, I found one on KevinandAmanda.com that sounded pretty tasty, and decided to give it a try…
+It reminds me of the time when I made my own ice cream in a middle-school science class.
+Back then, we used a method similar to the bag method detailed in this Kitchn blog post, but I figured there had to be a simpler way.

-- Whatever mix-ins you prefer — vanilla extract, peanut butter, nuts, fruit chunks, brownie bits, crushed Oreos…
+Optionally, you can add whatever mix-ins you prefer — vanilla extract, peanut butter, nuts, fruit chunks, brownie bits, crushed Oreos, you name it.

 - After the heavy cream has been refrigerated at least 12 hours, whip the cold heavy cream in a bowl until you can lift the whisk and see a stiff, peaked glob at the end.

 - Pour the condensed milk into a separate bowl and add whatever toppings you’ve dreamed up to make your favorite flavor.
-The site lists recipes for everything from “cinnamon bun” flavor to “hazelnut mocha fudge swirl,” and with a little research and experimentation you can probably recreate anything you see in stores.
+The Kevin and Amanda blog post lists recipes for everything from cinnamon bun ice cream to hazelnut mocha ice cream.
+And with a little research and experimentation, you can probably recreate any kind of ice cream you see in stores.